-- Adults Are Useless: As far as the school is although Willie tries to help, he couldve at least stayed with Lisa and not worry about the paper towels.
+- Adults Are Useless: As far as the school goes.
+Although Willie tries to help, he couldve at least stayed with Lisa and not worried about the paper towels.

 - Dumbass Has a Point: Homer actually does make a good point about baby safety.

 - The Fourth Wall Will Not Protect You: The last shot of the episode is Francine sniffing about in her rampage before apparently catching the audience's nerd scent and lunging at the camera.

 - Hate at First Sight: Francine brutalizes Lisa from the very first instance Lisa gets within arm's reach of her.
 Turns out that there's a reflexive reason for this — if not for the nerd pheromone, Francine probably would have at least treated her in a civil fashion otherwise.

 - Hate Plague: The entire reason why bullies exist at in the first place is because of this.
 Certain individuals (nerds) produce a chemical in their sweat that causes those who can detect it (bullies) to act aggressively towards them.

 - Human Subspecies: Lisa discovers that bullies are this, as a natural predator.

 - Like Father, Unlike Son: Homer is a bully and Lisa is a nerd.
 Conversely, Francine's parents are nerds and Francine herself is a bully.

 - My God, What Have I Done?: Homer is greatly remorseful that his babyproofing has put so many people out of work and goes running down the street shouting for babies to hurt themselves again.